PonyCui/flutter_skia_font_demo/README.md

 Why we need SVG?
 Because `Html.Canvas drawText` can only draw simple text.

-Image with SVG source, is a hacking way to resolve this problem.
+Image with SVG source, is a hacking way to solve this problem.
 [Code](https://github.com/PonyCui/flutter/blob/fed253253c9daa87d9bd04b0b9da3a68ba83204e/lib/web_ui/lib/src/engine/compositor/canvas.dart#L186)

 We put all text html to SVG data url, set source to ImageElement, and draw ImageElement to a offscreen CanvasElement.

 And then, send result to Skia, render it.

-## Implement
+## Implementation

 The Flutter engine code has pushed to [https://github.com/PonyCui/flutter/tree/web_skia_fontLoadingPatch](https://github.com/PonyCui/flutter/tree/web_skia_fontLoadingPatch).